zerasul/mdbook_en/12TileSets/TileSets.md

 <div class="centered_image">
 <img src="12TileSets/img/tileset.png" title="TileSet example (Open Game Art)" alt="TileSet example (Open Game Art)"/>
-<em>TileSet example (Open Game Art)</em>
+<em>TileSet example (Source: Open Game Art)</em>
 </div>

 As we can see in the previous image different graphic elements can be appreciated.
 This Tileset will allow us to generate scenes with the different elements that compose it.

 Now that we have seen what a TileSet is, let's define what is a TileMap.
 A TileMap is a set of references to the elements of a TileSet to define a scene or any other element needed to display it on screen.
-Normally we use indexes to indicate the TileSet element to display.
+Usually we use indexes to indicate the TileSet element to display.
 Let's see an example of a TileMap of the previous TileSet.

 ![TileMap Example](12TileSets/img/mapabosque.png "TileMap Example") _TileMap Example_